heavenstobetsy/PhillyConstruction/Data pre-processing.md

 ## Data Wrangling

-&nbsp;&nbsp;&nbsp;&nbsp;Aggregating and merging these massive datasets while being conscious of not including future inspections and violations past the permit submit date, and then summarizing them to the permit level required massive effort.
+&nbsp;&nbsp;&nbsp;&nbsp;When aggregating and merging these massive datasets, I had to be careful of not including future inspections and violations past the permit submit date, along with other data that might bleed into and influence the model.
+Beyond that, I needed to summarize the datasets on multiple levels and ultimately join them to the permit/address level--both parts took up most of my time on this project.
 I first joined the permit and datasets on the unique ID (addresskey).
 After that, I did some data cleaning and removed erroneous segments and weird data.
 <p>
  &nbsp;
     </p>